Curfew not lifted as places of worship, salons, arcades remain closed- Museveni - Nile Post

 Places of worship

-President Museveni said whereas he has received many calls to have places of worship opened, it is still not wise to do so because it would lead to spread of the virus.
+President Museveni said whereas he has received many calls to have places of worship opened, it is still not wise to do so because it would lead to the spread of the virus.

 He said places of worship are characterized by clustering with many people of unknown risk from multiple points of origin and converging in closed places which increases the risk of spread of the virus.